ehsanyousefzadehasl/ISwED/README.md

 ### Pretrained FCN ResNet 50

 Using a pretrained [FCN_RESNET50 model](https://pytorch.org/vision/main/models/generated/torchvision.models.segmentation.fcn_resnet50.html) provided by torchvision we finetune on all layers and change the classifier and [aux classifier](https://paperswithcode.com/method/auxiliary-classifier#:~:text=Auxiliary%20Classifiers%20are%20type%20of,the%20end%20of%20the%20network) to have an output size of 32 channels.
+Adapted from [here](https://github.com/sovit-123/CamVid-Image-Segmentation-using-FCN-ResNet50-with-PyTorch).

 #### Trained variations